Kinaidokolpitai: Location

 In the Geography of Ptolemy from about 150, the Kinaidokolpitai are described as inhabiting the Arabian coast of the Red Sea.
-There territory began after Iambia (probably Yanbu) and the tribe of Arsai (probably the Irasha, a clan of the Bali).
+Their territory began after Iambia (probably Yanbu) and the tribe of Arsai (probably the Irasha, a clan of the Bali).
 It encompassed, from north to south: the villages of Kopar and Arga (Agar); the city of Zambram, their capital (basileion); the village of Kentos (Kentosi, Kantosi); and the city of Thebai.
 The southern limit of their land was the river Baitios, probably the wādī Bayḑ or Baysh, beyond which lived the Kassanitai.
 These are probably the Ghassānids before they migrated north.
 This places their southern limit in the northern ʿAsīr roughly opposite the Farasan Islands.
 Ptolemy also places an unnamed mountain in the territory of the Kinaidokolpitai.
 It has been identified with the Jabal Shār in Midian (north of Yanbu).

 The Kinaidokolpitai next appear as one of the peoples subdued by the king of Aksum according to the Adulis throne inscription, which dates from some time between the mid-2nd and early 3rd century.
 It is possibly contemporary with or even a little earlier than Ptolemy.
 There are two slightly different ways of translating this inscription:

 I sent both a fleet and an army of infantry against the Arabitai and the Kinaidocolpitai who dwell across the Red Sea, and I brought their kings under my rule.
 I commanded them to pay tax on their land and to travel in peace by land and sea.
 I made war from Leuke Kome to the lands of the Sabaeans.

 And I sent a fleet and land forces against the Arabitae and Cinaedocolpitae who dwelt on the other side of the Red Sea, and having reduced the sovereigns of both, I imposed on them a land tribute and charged them to make travelling safe both by sea and by land.
 I thus subdued the whole coast from Leuce Come to the country of the Sabaeans.

 Regarding the location of the Kinaidokolpitai, the inscriptions says only that it lay between former Nabataean port of Leuke Kome and the land of Saba, as did that of Arabitai.
 These latter people are not otherwise attested and their name seems to be a doublet of Arabes (Arabs), although some scholars have identified them with the Kassanitai of Ptolemy.
 Von Wissman thought the Kinaidokolpitai were the coast-dwellers and the Arabitai the Bedouin of the interior.
 Cosmas Indicopleustes, who copied the now lost inscription in 548 or 549, glosses Arabitai and Kinaidokolpitai as "the inhabitants of Arabia Felix", which is uninformative.